Translate

 The school’s curriculum is based on the following principles:

 Our curriculum is carefully organised for depth.
 We define progress as: the widening and deepening of knowledge, skills and understanding.
-To do this we ensure that pupils return to knowledge categories throughout their learning to that they gain a deeper understanding of the threshold concepts.

 Impact

-The impact of our curriculum is that by the end of each milestone, the vast majority of pupils have sustained mastery of the milestone they have worked in.
+The impact of our curriculum is that by the end of each key stage, the vast majority of pupils have sustained mastery of the milestone they have worked in.
 Children will be able to talk their curriculum and their conceptual understanding, connecting and making links between concepts.
 Some pupils will have a greater depth of understanding of the threshold concepts within the milestone.
 We track carefully through our assessment system to ensure pupils are on track to reach the expectations of our curriculum.